 Then, you reach the pinnacle of the tour, and get to really use your entry ticket in earnest: your ticket has two drink tickets attached, one which is good for two shots of any of their liqueurs, and one for a proper mixed cocktail, using their own ingredients, of course.

-The bartenders here are quite skilled, mixing unusual ingredients together with flair and a bit of drama, and it’s all part of the full Bols experience.
+The bartenders here are quite skilled, mixing unusual ingredients together with flair and a bit of drama.
+It’s all part of the full Bols experience.
 The nicest part is getting to try shots of some of the liqueurs you wouldn’t normally get to try back home.
 Although we do get maybe a half dozen different Bols liqueurs here in Canada, it’s just a drop in the bucket for what they actually make (over 30!).
 My favourites are probably the Parfait Amour and the Elderflower flavours.

 The House of Bols experience only opened in 2007, but we’ve visited it all three times we’ve been to Amsterdam.
 Though the last time we were there, we motored through the museum part pretty fast since it doesn’t change.
 But the cocktails offered are updated frequently, and the Mirrorbar alone is worth stopping for.
 They also have a very nice gift shop, with bar accessories, liqueurs, glasses, t-shirts, recipe books, coasters, etc. The House of Bols is located in the Museumplein across from the Van Gogh Museum.
 House of Bols